cs320-wisc/f21/p6/README.md

 # Project 6: Regression Models

+## Corrections/Clarifications

+* Nov 29: tester.py is tolerant to precision errors up to 0.0001 in q16

 ## Overview

 We will be predicting population of counties in Wisconsin using regression models.
 You'll need to extract data from three different datasets to construct DataFrames suitable for training: